What Is Barbecue?

 Of course this is not entirely accurate since the Caribbean Indians had been doing barbacoa long before Spaniards brought hogs to the New World in 1539.
 But the trend was set.
 Confusion.

-To this day students of history in the Carolinas insist that barbecue can only be pork which is clearly white supremacy at work ascribing too much influence to the Spanish.
+To this day students of history in the Carolinas insist that barbecue can only be pork which is some sort of subtle white supremacy at work ascribing too much influence to the Spanish and American cultures.
 Remember, original barbacoa was fish, lizards, alligator, and other game cooked by native Americans.

 Also in 1844 one of the first cookbooks authored in the United States, The Improved Housewife or Book of Receipts by A Married Lady, published a receipt (recipe) for Barbecue Shoat (Hog), one of the first recipes in print to use the word barbecue.
 Here it is: